 3.2 Who was the initiator and who is responsible for its implementation? (maximum 500 characters)

-The Ministry was the initiator of the strategy building process and is responsible for its implementation at the national level.
+The Ministry was the initiator of the strategy building process and is responsible for its implementation and further development at the national level.

 3.3 How is the strategy monitored and how often? (maximum 1000 characters)